 Mersey Clinical Audit Network

-The Mersey network welcomes new members to its quarterly meetings at the Royal Liverpool Hospital.
-Regular membership includes RLBUHT, Alder Hey, Aintree, COCH, Liverpool Women’s, Liverpool Heart & Chest, Wirral, NWAS and NHS Blood and Transplant Service
+The Mersey Quality Improvement Clinical Audit Network (MQICAN) welcomes new members to its quarterly meetings at the NHS Blood & Transplant Centre.
+Regular membership includes RLBUHT, Alder Hey, Aintree, COCH, Liverpool Women’s, Liverpool Heart & Chest, Wirral, NWAS and NHS Blood and Transplant Service.

 - East Midlands